 On December 22, 2020 VIDO received a notice of authorization from Health Canada to initiate a Phase 1 clinical trial of the first of our two COVID-19 vaccines.
-This authorization enables the clinical trial site in Halifax, the Canadian Center for Vaccinology, to begin recruiting volunteers.
+This authorization enabled the clinical trial site in Halifax, the Canadian Center for Vaccinology, to recruit volunteers.

 What is the vaccine being tested?